Funeral order of service

 The chosen venue or place of worship may have a particular way of running things, so you should consider checking with them before finalising your plans.

-If you opt for a Simplicity Attended funeral, you should plan a service of around 30 minutes, which allows time to enter and exit the chapel.
+If you opt for a Simplicity Family Led Funeral, you should plan a service of around 30 minutes, which allows time to enter and exit the chapel.
 In this case, the funeral will start as you enter the chapel, as your loved one will already be resting inside.